What is Rest Pain?

-More serious than Claudication is a symptom of PAD known as rest pain.
-It occurs when blockages are so severe that muscles can’t get enough oxygen when they’re at rest.
-Foot pain is most common.
+Foot pain is the most common.
 At first, it’s most troublesome when the leg is elevated, particularly in bed at night.
 But if the disease progresses, the pain can become constant and is no longer relieved by sitting or standing.
 Patients with moderate to severe PAD can also develop ulcers or other skin problems in their feet and legs.

 PAD is a serious condition.
 Clogged arteries caused by decreased blood flow can cause painful cramping while walking or exercising.
-Numbness, weakness or tingling in the legs and feet and burning pain in feet and toes are other side effects.
-In serious cases, Peripheral artery disease of known for causing critical limb ischemia.
+Other side effects include numbness, weakness or tingling in the legs and feet, and burning pain in the feet and toes.
+In severe cases, Peripheral artery disease of known to cause critical limb ischemia.
 This is a condition that begins as open sores that do not heal.
-These sores will progress to tissue depth causing gangrene.
-Sometimes requiring amputation of the affected limb.
+These sores will progress to tissue depth, causing gangrene, sometimes requiring amputation of the affected limb.

-Additionally, a major complication caused by peripheral vascular disease is the risk of a stroke or heart attack.
-The atherosclerosis that causes the signs and symptoms of peripheral artery disease isn’t limited to your legs.
+A significant complication caused by peripheral vascular disease is the stroke or heart attack risk.
+Atherosclerosis causes the signs and symptoms of peripheral artery disease and isn’t limited to your legs.
 Fat deposits also build up in arteries supplying blood to your heart and brain.

 The best way to prevent peripheral arterial disease is to maintain a healthy lifestyle.
 That means:

-In order to salvage the limbs, PAD is medically treated with prescribed medications.
-These medications treat high cholesterol, control blood pressure.
-As well as, decrease pain while walking in order to increase exercise.
-They also aim to prevent the buildup of plaque or formation of blood clots.
+Treatment options include lifestyle changes such as exercise and diet modifications.
+Also, PAD symptoms may be treated with medications.
+These medications treat high cholesterol and control blood pressure.
+As well as decrease pain while walking to increase exercise.
+They also aim to prevent the buildup of plaque or the formation of blood clots.

-Peripheral artery disease is also treated using minimally invasive interventional radiology procedures.
-Angioplasty is opening a blocked artery with a medical balloon, enabling better blood flow.
+Minimally invasive procedures such as angioplasty and stenting.
+Angioplasty opens a blocked artery with a medical balloon, enabling better blood flow.
 In some cases, the affected arteries need to remain open using a stent, which is a small metal cylinder.
 This treatment is stenting.

-A stent-graft is another procedure.
-This is when a stent covered with a synthetic fabric is placed in the blood vessels to bypass affected arteries.
-A third interventional radiology procedure for peripheral artery disease called atherectomy.
-This procedure uses small catheter at the site of the blockage in order to shave the plaque away from the inside of the artery and remove it from the patient’s body
+A stent graft is another procedure.
+This is when a stent covered with a piece of synthetic fabric is placed in the blood vessels to bypass affected arteries.
+A third interventional radiology procedure for peripheral artery disease is called atherectomy.
+This procedure uses a small catheter at the site of the blockage to shave the plaque away from the inside of the artery and remove it from the patient’s body.

-In some cases, PAD may be serious enough that a medical team has no choice but to perform surgery.
+Sometimes, PAD may be severe enough that a medical team has no choice but to perform surgery.
 This may be the only way to remove blockages or create bypasses around the clogged areas.